THE ARC TRANS-HUDSON TUNNEL vs. THE CORRECT ALTERNATIVE

 1. CONNECTING WHAT SHOULDN'T BE

 The ARC Tunnel Project seems to be based on someone's cruel sense of humor.
-You can be certain planners never had any intention of allowing access to Penn Station proper, otherwise the extreme grades would not have been considered.
+You can be certain planners never had any intention of allowing access to Penn Station proper, otherwise the extreme grades proposed for connecting the new tunnel to the station would not have been considered, or mooted in the documents.
 Penn Station does not posses sufficient track capacity to justify tunnel construction, so access was not given a high priority.
 With no particular or desirable goal in mind, the resulting plan, using instead of Penn Station, a station nearby, with a possible underground connection running through it to a deep-subterranean station under Grand Central, does not reflect so much the search for an effective transportation solution as it does a culture of "planning exigency".
 Contrary to claims of numerous authorities, the through-link to Grand Central will be of particularly limited use.
 As the sole means of more-or-less direct access for New Jersey Passengers going to Grand Central - where relief of Penn Station's capacity problems might otherwise be had on a very large scale - the through-link will function as a two-track line with, at best, a two-track terminal.
 This situation imposes significant capacity restrictions on the line, as does the nettlesome way-station under 34th Street.